ctg123/portfolio_blog/content/blog/work1.md

 EE…

 **Economic empowerment/Entrepreneurship** - Learn how to use all the knowledge accessible to build wealth and turn your passions into a business if you want, entrepreneurship, investing to actualize financial freedom for generations.
-Consistently apply the fail fast methodology to increase everyone's profit margins over time while building perseverance, patience and focus on their goals.
+We can consistently apply a "fail fast methodology" to increase everyone's profit margins over time while building perseverance, patience and focus on their goals.
 As adults, according to Dale Carnegie's observations (author of **_How to Win Friends and Influence People)_** is that we consistently seek out learning how to master these areas, often when it needs critical attention:

 * manage finances
 * obtain wealth